2023 Valencian regional election: Electoral system

-Voting for the Corts was on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered in the Valencian Community and in full enjoyment of their political rights, provided that they were not sentenced—by a final court ruling—to deprivation of the right to vote.
-Amendments to the electoral law in 2022 abolished the "begged" or expat vote system (Voto rogado), under which Spaniards abroad were required to apply for voting before being permitted to vote.
-The expat vote system was attributed responsibility for a major decrease in the turnout of Spaniards abroad during the years it had been in force.
+Voting for the Corts was based on universal suffrage, comprising all Spanish nationals over 18 years of age, registered in the Valencian Community and with full political rights, provided that they had not been deprived of the right to vote by a final sentence.
+Amendments in 2022 abolished the "begged" voting system (Voto rogado), under which non-resident citizens were required to apply for voting.
+The begged vote system was attributed responsibility for a major decrease in the turnout of Spaniards abroad during the years it was in force.

-The Corts Valencianes were entitled to a minimum of 99 seats, with the electoral law setting its size at that number.
-All members were elected in three multi-member constituencies—corresponding to the provinces of Alicante, Castellón and Valencia, with each being allocated an initial minimum of 20 seats and the remaining 39 being distributed in proportion to their populations (provided that the seat-to-population ratio in any given province did not exceed three times that of any other)—using the D'Hondt method and a closed list proportional voting system, with an electoral threshold of five percent of valid votes (which included blank ballots) being applied regionally.
+The Corts Valencianes had a minimum of 99 seats, with the electoral law fixing its size at that number.
+All were elected in three multi-member constituencies—corresponding to the provinces of Alicante, Castellón and Valencia, each of which was assigned an initial minimum of 20 seats and the remaining 39 distributed in proportion to population (with the seat-to-population ratio in any given province not exceeding three times that of any other)—using the D'Hondt method and closed-list proportional voting, with a five percent-threshold of valid votes (including blank ballots) regionally.

 As a result of the aforementioned allocation, each Corts constituency was entitled the following seats: